Menu

 Because of the high risk of wildland fires in parts of Washington, and the benefit from taking steps to reduce these risks, WSAFM encourages member agencies to start thinking about your agency’s enforcement strategy for wildland urban interface (WUI).
 This code affects most jurisdictions in Washington, including urban and rural, east and west.

 The State Building Code Council (SBCC) voted in November 2022 to adopt the WUI Code in Washington State.
-The WUI Code will take effect in the state on July 1, 2023, along with the other state codes.
+The WUI Code will take effect in the state on October 29, 2023, along with the other state codes (this reflects a delay past the original July 1, 2023, date, due to pending litigation).
 The SBCC accepted the Technical Advisory Group's (TAG's) amendments to the WUI code for the 2021 code cycle.
 Among other things, the amendments offer more flexible framework based on site and construction specifics as an alternative to the straight requirements in RCW 19.27.560.
 WSAFM and WABO were both represented in this work.

 What should I do to get ready to implement WUI?